J35P312/SVDB/README.md

 pip install -U scikit-learn

-Optional: the code may be compiled using cython, this will speed up the database construction(this requires cython):
+SVDB is installed using the following command

 python setup.py install

 #modules:
 SVDB consists of five separate modules that are used to manage, query and create structural variant databases.
 These are the modules:

 Build: This module is used to construct structural variant databases from vcf files.
-The database may then be queried to compute the frequency of structural variants.
+The database may then be queried to compute the frequency of structural variants, or exported into a vcf file.
 These are the commands used to construct a structural variation database:

     print a help message
         svdb  --build --help